 Although Telstra has positioned itself as Australia’s number-one network for 5G, Optus is now catching up.
-The telco is now offering unlimited 5G Home Broadband to eligible customers, as well as limited 5G coverage on a small, but premium range of 5G-capable smartphones.
+The telco is now offering unlimited 5G home wireless broadband to eligible customers, as well as limited 5G coverage on a premium range of 5G-capable smartphones.

 In this guide we’ll cover:

 - Optus 5G phones

 Optus has built over 230 5G sites across Australia, but mobile 5G coverage remains very much in the early stages, with only selected areas currently able to access 5G via smartphone.
 If you’re looking at Optus 5G for your home broadband, this may not yet be available in your area, even if your residence is covered by the 5G mobile network.

 Optus 5G mobile coverage is available in the following locations:

 - Freemantle Region